opf/openproject/docs/faq/README.md

 Yes, (only) as part of the Community Edition you can use OpenProject BIM for free.
 Please have a look [here](../installation-and-operations/changing-to-bim-edition/) to find out how to activate the BIM modules in your on-premises installation.

+###  If an enterprise on-premises customer wants to switch to the BIM Edition (on-premises), does anything change for them in terms of price?

+The on premises BIM is unlike the cloud edition currently still included in the price and can be activated free of charge.
+If you want more Information about changing to BIM click [here](.../.../installation-and-operations/changing-to-bim-edition/)

 ### Can a BCF file created from other software e.g. BIMcollab, Solibri, etc. be opened in OpenProject?